SeldonIO/seldon-core/doc/source/reference/upgrading.md

 ### Model Health Checks

-**Note**: Seldon is no longer maintaining the Seldon and TensorFlow protocols.
+**Note**:Seldon is no longer maintaining the Seldon and TensorFlow protocols.
 Instead, Seldon is adopting the industry-standard Open Inference Protocol (OIP).
+As part of this transition, you need to use [MLServer](https://github.com/SeldonIO/MLServer) for model serving in Seldon Core 1.

-We strongly encourage customers to use the OIP, which offers seamless integration across diverse model serving runtimes, supports the creation of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.
+We strongly encourage you to adopt the OIP, which provides seamless integration across diverse model serving runtimes, supports the development of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.
 We have updated the health checks done by Seldon for the model nodes in your inference graph.
 If `executor.fullHealthChecks` is set to true then:
  * For Seldon protocol each node will be probed with `/api/v1.0/health/status`.
  * For tensorflow just TCP checks will be run on the http endpoint.